aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-length-record-data-properties-psd/_index.md

 - **How long does the implementation take?** Around 10‑15 minutes for a basic shape‑modification script.
 - **What are the main prerequisites?** Java JDK, Aspose.PSD for Java, and a sample PSD file.

-## What is “modify PSD vector shapes”?
+## What is “support length record properties”?
-Modifying PSD vector shapes involves changing the underlying vector path data—such as length records and path operations—so the visual appearance of shapes updates accordingly.
-This is especially useful for automated graphics pipelines, batch processing, or custom design tools.
+Supporting length record properties means accessing and updating the `LengthRecord` objects that describe each vector path inside a PSD.
+Changing these records lets you control how shapes combine, intersect, or subtract from one another.

-## Why use Aspose.PSD for Java to modify PSD vector shapes?
+## Why use Aspose.PSD for Java to support length record properties?
 - **No Photoshop required** – work directly with PSD files on any server.
 - **Rich API** – access layers, resources, and vector data with strongly typed classes.
 - **Cross‑platform** – run on Windows, Linux, or macOS with any JDK.
 - **Performance‑focused** – efficient memory handling and fast save operations.

 ## Prerequisites
 1. **Java Development Kit (JDK)** – download from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or use your preferred package manager.